 The truth is most of the contestants have zero business or food industry knowledge.
 This doesn't mean they can’t open their own restaurant.
 It just means there's a lot to learn.

-A restaurant is a business - a hard core, unforgiving business.
+A restaurant is a business - a hardcore, unforgiving business.
 Serious cash can be made by good operators.
 For anyone else, it can be a volatile ride if their house is on the line.
-The financial investment in a food business is massive.
+The financial investment in the food business is massive.

 Get specific financial and business guidance.
 Explore funding options to assist cash flow.
 Find a mentor who knows the food industry.
 There are banks, finance brokers, specialised hospitality funding options and your Uncle Bob.
 Each has a different benefit.
-Decide what is most important to you - interest rates, monthly repayments, cash flow, asset ownership, rental or tax deductions.
+Decide what is most important to you.
+Think about interest rates, monthly repayments, cash flow, asset ownership, rental or tax deductions.
 Talk to a trusted accountant, experienced bookkeeper or a foodservice funding professional.

 Follow the above tips to fast track opening your doors.

 It doesn't matter how passionate you are about your food.
 If you don't have an effective business strategy to get your kitchen open for business, drive profitability and pull repeat sales, then you don't have a food business.